winddweb/blog/_posts/2016-05-23-customize-my-blog.markdown

 ![baseurl-explained]({{ site.baseurl }}/assets/baseurl-explained.jpg)

-My blog is not at the root directory of the domain `winddweb.github.io`, which is defined by `site.url` (btw, this is called `site variable`).
+My blog is not under the root directory of the domain `winddweb.github.io`, which is defined by `site.url` (btw, this is called `site variable`).
 My blog is under the `winddweb.github.io/blog` sub-folder, so we need to define the `baseurl` variable, which is exactly the path in the middle.
 In my case, it's `/blog` (be careful about the slashes).
 If your root path is deeper, it is possible to have `/path/deep/er`.
 Note: github project pages has a similar structure, for example `username.github.io/project-name`.

 So later, wherever you need to include a link in your post, insert the `site.baseurl` when needed.